If you bought a car using finance between 2007 and 2024 you could be owed compensation.

 What is mis-sold car finance?

-The contract wasn't clearly explained to you
+• The contract wasn’t clearly explained to you

 How do I claim?

-We do all the hard work for you
+We do the work for you

 Step 1: